 It’s not just security and prevention of paper leaks, online tests process faster results.
 With limited human intervention, they also offer error free results.

-One counter question is, what if someone hacks the system?
+One counter question is, what if someone hacks the server?
 The paper can still be out before the examination.
 In that case, can’t we take the help of our brilliant IT professionals to make the system super secure?